fiercefire/Library-Website/_posts/2025-09-12-First-Library.md

 <br>

 I honestly cannot remember when the library changed over to the current library building.
 When I get a chance I will go to the library to check the dates.
-There are picures and plaques of the three buildings on the east end of the library right by the free plants seeds (which I totally forgot to mention earlier).
-The Alhambra Library does not have its own archives sadly, but we do have the Alhambra Historical Society.
+There are pictures and plaques of the three buildings at the east end of the library right by the free plant seeds (which I totally forgot to mention earlier).
+The Alhambra Library does not have its own archive sadly, but we do have the Alhambra Historical Society.

 <br>